devilals/programming_basics/java_programming.md

 Class methods, similar to the class variables, are associated with the class as a whole and not with an instance of the class.
 The class methods are also declared with _static_ keyword.

+**Constants**

+The static modifier, in combination with the final modifier, is also used to define constants.
+The final modifier indicates that the value of this field cannot change. static final double PI = 3.141592653589793;

+A **static initialization block** is a normal block of code enclosed in braces, { }, and preceded by the static keyword.
+This is basically where you would like to put some logic when simple assignment is not adequate.
+Here is an example:

+static {
+    // whatever code is needed for initialization goes here }

+There is an alternative to static blocks — you can write a private static method:

+class Whatever {
+    public static varType myVar = initializeClassVariable();

+    private static varType initializeClassVariable() {

+        // initialization code goes here
+    }
+}
+The advantage of private static methods is that they can be reused later if you need to reinitialize the class variable.

 References //this is just a reference and it does not reserve memory as Point is a class and originOne is a object.
 1. **Most Important** Oracle Official Java Tutorial : https://docs.oracle.com/javase/tutorial/java/index.html